 The Occupational Safety and Health Act.
 The Occupational Safety and Health Act (“OSH Act”) mandates that employers have a general duty to furnish to their employees a safe workplace free from recognized hazards impacts how employers respond to COVID-19.
 The Occupational Safety and Health Administration (“OSHA”), the agency charged with implementing the OSH Act, has issued guidance to assist employers in preparing their workplaces for COVID-19.
-Employers who comply with the guidance will likely be viewed as having met their general duty to furnish a safe workplace.
-In addition, OSHA has expressed an intent to afford employers some flexibility to account for the rapidly changing COVID-19 landscape.
+Among the available guidance from OSHA are FAQs regarding the necessity of masks in the workplace, which OSHA generally recommends that employers encourage workers to wear face coverings at work.
+Employers who comply with the available OSHA guidance will likely be viewed as having met their general duty to furnish a safe workplace.
+OSHA has expressed an intent to afford employers some flexibility to account for the rapidly changing COVID-19 landscape.
 Further, OSHA has clarified its recordkeeping and reporting requirements and informed employers that COVID-19 related illnesses or injuries are recordable only if there is objective evidence that it is work related and that evidence was available to the employer.

 The Families First Coronavirus Response Act (“FFCRA”) And The Family And Medical Leave Act (“FMLA”).
 While the leave requirements of the FFCRA did not apply to workplaces that were completely shuttered, or situations where the employer did not have work for the employee to do (See DOL FFCRA FAQs 24-28), that will change when the business reopens.
 Employers with fewer than 500 employees that are covered by the FFCRA must ensure that they fully understand their obligations and the various types of COVID-19 related leave provided for under that statute prior to reopening the business.
 Explanations and analyses of the FFCRA are available here.
 Employers should remember that the Department of Labor (“DOL”) strongly encourages employers and employees “to collaborate to achieve flexibility and meet mutual needs when addressing employee requests for leave.”
 Employers should review their leave policies to ensure compliant policies and appropriately flexible leave procedures.